jaddison/django-simple-templates/README.md

 Overview
 ----
 In short, **django-simple-templates** provides easy, designer-friendly templates and A/B testing (split testing) friendly tools for Django.
+I ran into both of these problems while working on www.chatterblock.com (which you should check it out).

 If you have used or heard of Django's ``flatpages`` app before, you'll be more able to appreciate what **django-simple-templates** gives you.
 It is inspired by ``flatpages``, with a desire to have fewer knowledge dependencies and greater flexibility.

+Note that this is a work in progress - please provide feedback!

 Objectives
 ----